 Register yourself with your home country’s consulate in Hong Kong, so that they know you are here and can assist you when needed.
 Click here for the list of consulates in Hong Kong.

-The buddy programme is designed to help exchange and study-abroad students familiarise themselves with living in Hong Kong.
+The buddy programme is designed to connect exchange and study-abroad students with CUHK students who have been on exchange.

 Buddy Programme FAQs

 Living in Hong Kong

 There are government and private hospitals with 24-hour emergency and outpatient departments all over the city.

 International students with a valid student visa count as Eligible Persons, meaning they enjoy heavy discounts on health services in Hong Kong Hospital Authority institutions and are exempt from surgical and hospital insurance.
 For example, they can stay in the general wards of Hong Kong public hospitals and receive medical treatment there for HK$120 per day plus an admission fee of HK$75.